The Gabriel Knight series, a tour in ’90s adventure game development

 The game came on six CDs, a testament to how much data the chosen full-motion video approach required

-While Jane Jensen had been an aspiring writer for much of her adult life it wasn’t until the success of her first two Gabriel Knight games that she had a chance to have her writings published.
+While Jane Jensen had been an aspiring writer for much of her adult life, it wasn’t until the success of her first two Gabriel Knight games that she had a chance to have her writings published.

 Jensen’s Gabriel Knight: Sins of the Father and The Beast Within novels were published in 1997 and 1998 respectively

 While Jensen was ready to embark on the third and what would become the last title in her Gabriel Knight series.
-The market for adventure games was in rapid decline, the huge amount of work and financial cost of doing high-end adventure games was becoming more and more unattractive and Sierra was feeling the heat.
-Although the full-motion video approach had initially sparked interest, it proved to be extremely expensive due to the need for actors, sets, and specialized equipment, presenting new and unique challenges not commonly encountered in game development.
-Numerous developers eagerly embraced the FMV trend, but lacking the substantial budgets and knowledge required, the sub-genre swiftly devolved into B-movie-like experiences, ultimately impairing the general perception of full-motion video games.
+The market for adventure games was in rapid decline, the huge amount of work and financial cost of doing high-end adventure games was becoming more and more unattractive, and Sierra was feeling the heat.

-In 1996 the first two Gabriel Knight titles were re-released in the Gabriel Knight Mysteries: Limited Edition.
+In 1996, the first two Gabriel Knight titles were re-released in the Gabriel Knight Mysteries: Limited Edition.

 A sneak preview of Jane Jensen’s next chapter in the Gabriel Knight series: Blood of the Sacred, Blood of the Damned was included

-By the mid-to-latter part of the ’90s, 3D real-time graphics was becoming the hottest thing around and while the approach was deemed fit for a number of genres it didn’t necessarily make sense with adventure games, regardless, the struggling genre went 3D without too many questions asked.
+By the mid-to-latter part of the ’90s, 3D real-time graphics was becoming the hottest thing around, and while the approach was deemed fit for a number of genres, it didn’t necessarily make sense with adventure games, regardless, the struggling genre went 3D without too many questions asked.
 Also, Sierra felt the Gabriel Knight series would benefit from a move to 3D graphics, to keep up with the time but more or less failed to acknowledge the format required a completely reworked pipeline and a new and skilled 3D labor force, all of which required both time and money, both of which being in short demand.

 Gabriel Knight 3: Blood of the Sacred, Blood of the Damned was to become the last title in the Gabriel Knight series when released in November of 1999.

 Gabriel Knight 3: Blood of the Sacred, Blood of the Damned, when released in late 1999, received mixed reviews.
-Jensen’s story, plots, and puzzles would all be praised but the execution in emotionless 3D wasn’t a complete success story and was deemed unnecessary by many seasoned adventure game players.
+Jensen’s story, plots, and puzzles would all be praised, but the execution in emotionless 3D wasn’t a complete success story and was deemed unnecessary by many seasoned adventure game players.
 The high cost and long production time coupled with the declining market for adventure games, in general, resulted in no further titles in the series being commissioned.

-Jensen would continue to work in games and in 2012 established the game studio Pinkerton Road together with husband Robert Holmes.
-A Kickstarter campaign was launched to raise funds for the studio’s first year of game development and in 2014 the studio released its first game, Moebius: Empire Rising and Gabriel Knight: Sins of the Fathers 20th Anniversary Edition which included improved graphics, a remastered soundtrack, new puzzles, and gameplay elements.
+Jensen would continue to work in games and in 2012 established the game studio Pinkerton Road together with her husband Robert Holmes.
+A Kickstarter campaign was launched to raise funds for the studio’s first year of development and in 2014 the studio released its first games, Moebius: Empire Rising and Gabriel Knight: Sins of the Fathers 20th Anniversary Edition which included improved graphics, a remastered soundtrack, new puzzles, and gameplay elements.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.